Skip to main content

 Configure an evaluation

-GEPA template refinement is guided by evaluator scores.
-Define an Inference Evaluation in your TensorZero configuration.
+GEPA is guided by evaluator scores, so let’s define an Inference Evaluation in your TensorZero configuration.
 To demonstrate that GEPA works even with noisy evaluators, we don’t provide demonstrations (labels), only an LLM judge.

 tensorzero.toml